Gold-198

-Gold-198 (198Au) is a radioactive isotope of gold.
-It undergoes beta decay to stable 198Hg with a half-life of 2.69464 days.
+Gold-198 (198Au) is a radioactive isotope of gold, normally made by neutron capture on natural gold (entirely gold-197).
+It undergoes exclusively beta decay to stable 198Hg with a half-life of 2.6946 days.

-The decay properties of 198Au have led to widespread interest in its potential use in radiotherapy for cancer treatments.
+The decay properties of 198Au have led to interest in its potential use in radiotherapy for cancer treatments.
 This isotope has also found use in nuclear weapons research and as a radioactive tracer in hydrological research.

 Discovery

 198Au was possibly observed for the first time in 1935 by Enrico Fermi et al., though it was not correctly identified at the time.
 This isotope was conclusively identified in 1937 following neutron irradiation of stable 197Au and was ascribed a half-life of approximately 2.7 days.

+Decay

+The decay of 198Au (shown) is relatively simple, involving only three levels of the daughter product nucleus.
+99% of decaying atoms follow the path to the middle level, and thus emit a beta particle with maximum energy 961 keV (the rest goes to the neutrino) and a single gamma ray of energy 412 keV (converted about 4%).

 Applications

 Nuclear medicine

 198Au is used for radiotherapy in some cancer treatments.

-Its half-life and beta decay energy are favorable for use in medicine because its 4 mm penetration range in tissue allows it to destroy tumors without nearby non-cancerous tissue being affected by radiation.
+Its properties may be favorable for use in medicine because the 4 mm penetration range of its beta particles in tissue allows it to destroy tumors without nearby non-cancerous tissue being affected by radiation, and its half-life is short but not so short as to create problems in handling or delivery.
 For this reason, 198Au nanoparticles are being investigated as an injectable treatment for prostate cancer.